top of page

 Parents of children attending schools in Hull can access the online parenting guides free of charge using the code FREEDOM.

-To visit the Solihull Approach site click on the link below or at the bottom of the page.
+To visit the Solihull Approach site click on the link above or at the bottom of the page.

-If you are having difficulty accessing any of the guides Julie Craven will be more than happy to help.
+If you are having difficulty accessing any of the guides we will be more than happy to help.

 bottom of page